(I'll Never Be) Maria Magdalena: Remixes and samples

 The song was re-released in a remixed version as a standalone single in 1993, but was not commercially successful, though it reached the top ten in Finland and the top twenty in Denmark.
 Music website AllMusic retrospectively rated it 2.5 out of 5 stars.

-In 1999, another remix of the song was released only in France as a promotional single in support of her compilation album My Favourites.
-The track was remixed again for her remix album Reflections (2006), and the original version was later sampled in the song "Kings & Queens" on her tenth album Stay in Touch (2012).
+In 1999, another remix of the song was released only in France as a promotional single in support of Sandra's compilation album My Favourites.
+The track was interpolated again for her remix album Reflections (2006), and the original version was later sampled in the song "Kings & Queens" on her tenth album Stay in Touch (2012).

 Music videos

-A simple performance music video was filmed in 1985, which presents Sandra accompanied by a bassist/backing vocalist, a percussionist and a keyboardist.
+A simple performance music video was filmed in 1985, which presents Sandra accompanied by a bassist/backing vocalist, a drummer and a keyboardist.
 It was directed by Mike Leckebusch.
-The music video was released on Sandra's VHS video compilations Ten on One (The Singles) and 18 Greatest Hits, released in 1987 and 1992, respectively, as well as the 2003 DVD The Complete History.
+The music video was released on Sandra's VHS video compilations Ten on One (The Singles) and 18 Greatest Hits, released respectively in 1987 and 1992, as well as the 2003 DVD The Complete History.

 The industrial style video for the 1993 version was directed by Marcus Adams, and was also released on The Complete History DVD.